emcek/dcspy/README.md

 * [Logitech Gaming Software 9.02.65](https://support.logitech.com/software/lgs)
 * [DCS-BIOS 0.7.43](https://github.com/DCSFlightpanels/dcs-bios/releases/latest) (or newer)

+**Note:**
+You do not need Logitech LCD SDK ver.
+8.57.148 probably extract to `C:\Program Files\Logitech Gaming Software\LCDSDK_8.57.148`.
+Since DCSpy version 1.6.0 use built-in SDK in LGS (Logitech Gaming Software), you can safely remove from your system.

 ## Credits
 This project has been heavily inspired by [specelUFC](https://github.com/specel/specelUFC), and I want to thank **specel**, the author of that project for his work and the inspiring ideas.
 This software uses:
 * [DCS-BIOS](https://github.com/DCSFlightpanels/dcs-bios) fork by DCSFlightpanels for exporting data from DCS to local network